 site-specific calculations of the contact times.

-settings, event lists, logs and locations coordinates for offline
+Storing settings, event lists, logs and locations coordinates

 - Your Accounts: for actual Google maps required.